damianhakert/damianhakert.github.io/source/handbook/ux/personas/index.html.md

 <hr>

 ### James Mackey
-Medium to large size organisations using CE or EE Small organisations using EE
+Medium to large size organisations using CE or EE, Small organisations using EE

 #### Demographics